ipv6-feet-under/WriteUps-HTB-retired/Ready/README.md

 On this machine we found open ports at 22 (SSH) and 5080.
 Visting the website on port 5080 we are given a Sign In Page of GitLab.
 We can create a new User.

-Visitng the help page we find the version number with the hint to update asap:
+On the help page we find the version number with the hint to update asap:

 ![gitlabhelp.png](images/gitlabhelp.png)